johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-enterprise-ntp.md

 What you see in your tab is different from what your colleagues see in theirs.
 You'll only see documents or other content directly shared with you or that you have access to in any case.
 This can be documents that are stored in a shared folder in OneDrive or on a SharePoint site that you have access to, or a link that someone sent you in an email conversation or a Teams chat.

-Documents are not stored in the **Work** tab.
+Documents aren't stored in the **Work** tab.
 If you want to change permissions on any of your documents, you can do this from where the documents are stored, such as OneDrive or SharePoint.

-The **Work** tab always respects the permissions that are set on documents and will not show your documents to people who don't have access to them.
+The **Work** tab always respects the permissions that are set on documents and won't show your documents to people who don't have access to them.

 When you or others share a document as an attachment in email, or through a Teams chat, only people in the email conversation or the Teams chat will see that document.